simplenetes-io/podc/README.md

 `podc` takes a _Simplenetes_ Pod YAML [specification](PODSPEC.md) and turns it into a runnable standalone shell script.

-The compiled shell script is a Posix compliant shell script which manages the full pod life cycle.
+The compiled shell script is a POSIX compliant shell script which manages the full pod life cycle.
 It uses `podman` (instead of Docker) to create and manage pods and containers in a root-less environment.

 A Simplenetes pod is similar to a Kubernetes pod but is simpler.
 Simplenetes pods can be used on their own or within a [Simplenetes cluster](https://github.com/simplenetes-io/simplenetes).